 A strong command of grammar, punctuation, and usage is essential for a successful editor.
 This component involves completing online exercises on your own time.
-Different modules will be assigned by the instructor.
 Assigned modules and completion dates will be available in class.
 In-class work and quizzes may test the work done in Newsroom.
-Completion of the assigned modules is the key to success.
+Completion of the assigned modules in a timely manner is the key to success.